deeplearning4j/deeplearning4j/windows.md

     mvn clean install -DskipTests -Dmaven.javadoc.skip=true -pl '!org.nd4j:nd4j-cuda-7.5'

 Please notice the single quotes around the last parameter, if you leave them out or use double quotes you will get an error about `event not found` from your shell.
+If this doesn't work, make sure you have a current version of maven installed.

 ## Using the Native Backend